-The advantages of the reduction method are simple operation, easy control of process parameters, high production efficiency, low cost, and suitable for industrial production.
+The advantages of the reduction method are simple operation, easy control of process parameters, high production efficiency, low cost, and suitability for industrial production.
 The disadvantage is that it is only suitable for metal materials which are easy to react with hydrogen and become brittle and easily broken after hydrogen absorption.

 Electrolysis is a method in which metal powder is deposited on a cathode by electrolytically melting an aqueous solution of a salt or a salt.
 The electrolytic aqueous solution can produce metal (alloy) powders such as Cu, Ni, Fe, Ag, Sn, and Fe-Ni, and the electrolytic molten salt can produce metal powders such as Zr, Ta, Ti, and Nb.

 The advantage of the electrolysis method is that the purity of the prepared metal powder is relatively high, and the purity of the elemental powder can be up to 99.7% or more.

-In addition, the electrolysis method can control the particle size of the powder well, and the ultrafine powder can be obtained.
+In addition, the electrolysis method can control the particle size of the powder well, and ultrafine powder can be obtained.
 However, electrolytic powdering consumes a large amount of electricity and has a high cost of milling.

 The hydroxyl method refers to the synthesis of certain metals (iron, nickel, etc.) and carbon monoxide into metal carbonyl compounds, which are then thermally decomposed into metal powders and carbon monoxide.
 Industrially, the hydroxyl method is mainly used to produce fine powders and ultrafine powders of nickel and iron, and alloy powders such as Fe-Ni, Fe-Co, and Ni-Co.
 The powder obtained by the hydroxyl method is very fine and has high purity, but the cost is also high.

 The chemical replacement method is based on the activeness of the metal, and the metal has a small activity that is displaced from the metal salt solution by a highly active metal, and the metal obtained by the substitution is further processed and refined by other methods.
 This method is mainly applied to the preparation of inactive metal powders such as Cu, Ag, and Au.